Skip to main content

 Description

 CVE-2026-40588 is a high-severity vulnerability in blueprintue-self-hosted-edition versions prior to 4.
 2. 0.
-The password change form does not require verification of the current password, allowing an attacker with an authenticated session to change the account password without knowing the original one.
-This leads to permanent account takeover.
+The password change form does not require verification of the current password, allowing an attacker with an authenticated session to change the password without knowing the original.
+This can lead to permanent account takeover.
 The vulnerability is fixed in version 4.
 2. 0.
-There are no known exploits in the wild, and the product is not a cloud service.
+No known exploits are reported in the wild.

 AI-Powered Analysis